SaberMirzaei/Alloy-Model-of-MCA/README.md

 This package presents a model for Consensus-based Auction (MCA) protocols Using Alloy language.
 MCA protocols are an elegant approach to establish conflict-free distributed allocations.
-In MCA-model module physical nodes (agents) have been modeled using Alloy signature pnode while virtual nodes have been modeled by vnodes.
+In MCA-model module, physical nodes (agents) have been modeled using Alloy signature "pnode" while virtual nodes have been modeled by "vnodes" signature.
 Each physical node has a set of capacitated connection with other physical nodes modeled using binary relation "pconnections" in the pnode signature.
 Module "utilityModule" can be used to add different policies.
 In the current